5amCurfew/xtkt/README.md

   * [SQLite](#sqlite)
   * [www.fifaindex.com/teams](#wwwfifaindexcomteams)

 `xtkt` ("extract") is a data extraction tool that follows the Singer.io specification for OLAP (Online Analytical Processing).
 New/updated records are extracted as new records when a bookmark is provided.
+Supported sources include RESTful-APIs, databases, HTML web pages and files (csv, jsonl).

 A bookmark serves as a reference point to track the progress of data extraction.
 It indicates the last successfully extracted record or a specific value that can be used to identify the point of extraction.
 A bookmark can be either a suitable field within the data (e.g. `updated_at`) or can be generated using new-record-detection (`[*]`) in the abscence of such a field (see examples below).